VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 impossible for a distributed computer system to provide the following three guarantees simultaneously:

-1. Consistency.
+1. Consistency (C).
 A guarantee that all the nodes in the system see the same data at the same time.
-2. Availability.
+2. Availability (A).
 A guarantee that the system can continue to operate even if a node is unavailable.
-3. Partition tolerance.
+3. Partition tolerance (P).
 A guarantee that the system continues to operate despite the nodes being unable to communicate.

+> **GaryPersona:** Cloud providers have broadened the interpretation of
+> the CAP theorem in the sense that they consider a system to be
+> unavailable if the response time exceeds the latency limit.

+> "In larger distributed-scale systems, network partitions are a given;
+> therefore, consistency and availability cannot be achieved at the same
+> time."
+> Werner Vogels, CTO, Amazon - Vogels, E. Eventually Consistent, Communications of ACM, 52(1): 40-44, Jan 2009.

 For more information about the CAP theorem, see [CAP theorem][captheorem] on Wikipedia and the article [CAP Twelve Years
 Later: How the "Rules" Have Changed][capinfoq] by Eric Brewer on the InfoQ website.

-The concept of *eventual consistency* offers to way to make it appear from the outside that we are meeting these three guarantees.
+The concept of *eventual consistency* offers a way to make it appear from the outside that we are meeting these three guarantees.
 In the CAP theorem, the consistency guarantee specifies that all the nodes should see the same data *at the same time*; instead, with *eventual